langleyfoxall/technologies/general/our-software.md

 internal library, should you want to read it), which talks about how neighbourhoods start their descent into decay the moment there is one broken window (or in our case, piece of poor code).

-The premise is once there is one smashed window it's more *okay* for there to be another, and another, until finally it's a *bad* neighbourhood.
-By ensuring we keep all of the windows in tact, we ensure that the codebase stays clean and good to work on.
+The premise is once there is one smashed window it's *okay* for there to be another, and another, until finally it's a *bad* neighbourhood.
+By ensuring we keep all of the windows intact, we ensure that the codebase stays clean and good to work on.

 #### Make it better